 </NEX>

 An extension to the domain of emotion is illustrated in (6).
-The simplex verb šata-t’ means ‘shake’, and in the physical domain ras-šata-t’ means ‘shatter by shaking’, but this verb is primarily used metaphorically with reference to nerves, which feel as if they have been shattered by misfortune.
+The simplex verb šata-t’ means ‘shake’, and in the physical domain ras-šata-t’ means ‘shatter by shaking’, but this verb is primarily used metaphorically, with reference to nerves, which feel as if they have been shattered by misfortune.

 <NEX>